StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 12/4 React Hooks/Exercise.md

 **Simulate Fetching Tasks:**
 1. Update the `page` component to use the `useEffect` hook.
+   - Import the useEffect hook from React at the top of your file.
+   - Use the useEffect hook inside your component to simulate fetching tasks from an API.
 2. Simulate an API call that fetches tasks and updates the state after a delay.
 3. The `setTimeout` function is used to delay the update of the tasks state, simulating an asynchronous fetch operation.